dreamerslab/jquery.msg/README.md

 #### unblock
 - description: manually unblock the screen
-- syntax: $.msg( 'unblock', microSecond, msgID ); Second argument is the delay time to unblock the screen.
-It has to be integer, default value is 0.
+- syntax: $.msg( 'unblock', microSecond, msgID ); 'microSecond' is the delay time to unblock the screen.
+It has to be integer, default value is 0. pass 'msgID' argument to execute specific 'beforeUnblock' event handler
 - sample code

 <!-- -->

-    $.msg( 'unblock' );
+    $.msg( 'unblock', 3000, 1 );

 ## Theme
 All styles are separate from js files in jquery.msg.css.
 Default themes use [css3pie](http://css3pie.com/) to apply border-radius and box-shadow to IE. You can easily edit or add your custom theme.